plant99/Noticeboard1/README.md

 ## Overview

-This project is made as a part of the induction procedure of Spider, the R&D club of NIT Trichy
+This project is made as a part of the induction procedure of Spider, the R&D club of NIT Trichy.
+A Noticeboard which only a registered user can use.

+- A normal user can only view notices
+- A Class Representative can view and add notices
+- A teacher(admin) can view and add notice, also can change user permission level.

 **User access levels**